IndieOutreach/scrape-twitch-v2.0/README.md

  - Compress the files in /data to help keep file sizes smaller
  - Add timeout handling to API requests
  - Add StreamersMissingVideos data to Insights.get_snapshot_of_streamers_db()
- - Convert worker threads to be daemons so they terminate when main thread dies

 #### Future Roadmap